Rosalie Ham: Film adaptation

-Ham initially sold the film rights of The Dressmaker in the mid 2000s and wrote a screenplay, but the project never took off.
-Producer Sue Maslin had been at school with Roaslie Ham and reconnected with the author after the initial project was shelved.
+Ham initially sold the film rights of The Dressmaker in the mid-2000s and wrote a screenplay, but the project never took off.

+Producer Sue Maslin had been at school with Ham and reconnected with the author after the initial project was shelved.
 Maslin optioned the rights of the novel in 2009 and brought Jocelyn Moorhouse on board to direct and write the screenplay.
 Kate Winslet and Judy Davis were cast in the roles of Myrtle "Tilly" and Molly Dunnage respectively in August 2013.
 Ham herself made an appearance as an extra.

-The film opened at the number 1 spot at the Australian and New Zealand box offices and became the second highest-grossing Australian film of 2015 and eleventh highest-grossing film of all time at the Australian box office.
+The film opened at the number 1 spot at the Australian and New Zealand box offices in 2015 and became the second highest-grossing Australian film of the year and 11th highest-grossing film of all time at the Australian box office.
 The film won multiple awards as well.

-Summer at Mount Hope

-Ham released her sophomore novel Summer at Mount Hope in 2005.
-She also wrote the novel, like her debut The Dressmaker, while studying a creative writing course at RMIT University.
-The novel drew strong comparison to Jane Austen's works, The Sydney Morning Herald said in its review that "Ham tries hard to interject some social commentary into the story by including all these elements into her novel but Summer at Mount Hope is more unabashed romance set against a backdrop of grapes, dust and drought than a historical document.
-This is light summer reading; a period-drama with the requisite sunny, fluffy-cloud ending."

-There Should be More Dancing

-There Should be More Dancing is the third novel written by Ham, released in 2011.
-The novel revolves around a woman in her seventies, looking back at her life and reflecting on "what went wrong".
-The Sydney Morning Herald said that, "Ham's skill in disguising her informed eloquence on a serious subject behind sparkling, entertaining prose.
-Senior citizens will wave their walkers in relief and delight: help is at hand."